liudmyla-zaviriukha/stylesheet-manager/readme.txt

 Author URI: https://github.com/liudmyla-zaviriukha
 Plugin URL: https://github.com/liudmyla-zaviriukha/stylesheet-manager

-A tool for experienced frontend performance engineers to take control over the scripts and styles enqueued on their site.
+WP plugin for front-end devs to take control of all styles enqueued on their site and allows to print inline them in head section of the document (only for not logged in users).
 == Description ==

 This tool allows you to print selected stylesheets to inline styles.